Powered kickboard is claimed to deliver a better boost

 Some people simply are not fast, powerful swimmers, and it is for such people that electric kickboards were first invented.
 A new model, the SWIMN S1, features what its creators claim is a more efficient, user-friendly propulsion system.

-The SWIMN is manufactured by ePropulsion, a Hong Kong-based company that previously specialized in electric outboard motors.
+Officially described as a "pool scooter," the SWIMN is manufactured by ePropulsion, a Hong Kong-based company that previously specialized in electric outboard motors.
 It features a 250-watt electric motor that takes users weighing as much as 176 lb (80 kg) to a top speed of 2.5 mph (4 km/h).

 One 2.5-hour charge of its 4,400-mAh lithium battery should reportedly be good for 22 minutes of continuous use, or 50 minutes of more typical "mixed" use.
 The whole rig weighs in at a claimed 8.2 lb (3.7 kg), and can be used in fresh or salt water at temperatures ranging from 32 to 104 ºF (0 to 40 ºC).